 Note: You can preserve mailbox data offline by exporting it to a PST file using Microsoft Outlook and then remove the mailbox.
 However, if you need to perform an eDiscovery search, you would need to inject it back to an Exchange Online mailbox.

 In the new Exchange Online, we’ve introduced the concept of inactive mailboxes to handle departed users.
-When a user leaves the organization and you need to retain their mailbox data for some time to facilitate eDiscovery (or meet retention or business requirements), you can place the mailbox on In-Place Hold before removing the Office 365 user.
+When a user leaves the organization and you need to retain their mailbox data for some time to facilitate eDiscovery (or meet retention or business requirements), you can place the mailbox on In-Place Hold or Litigation Hold before removing the Office 365 user.
 This preserves the mailbox, but prevents it from sending/receiving messages, hides it from users so it's no longer visible in the GAL and other recipient lists.
 You can add inactive mailboxes to In-Place eDiscovery searches.
 Inactive mailboxes do not require an Exchange Online or Office 365 plan.

 For more details, see Managing Inactive Mailboxes (short url: aka.ms/inactivembx) in Exchange Online documentation.

 Inactive mailboxes are available in March 2013 in the E3, E4, A3, A4, G and Exchange Online P2 plans.